7 Best Ways To Say I Love You In Tagalog

 "Mahal" in Tagalog is a versatile word that functions as both an adjective and a verb.
 As an adjective, it means "expensive" or "dear," while as a verb, it means "to love" or "to cherish."

-In its verb form, "mahal" doesn't conjugate for tense like English verbs do.
+In its verb form, "mahal" doesn't conjugate for tense as English verbs do.
 Instead, Tagalog uses separate words to indicate time (past, present, future).
 The intensity of love can be emphasized by adding "na" or reduplication, as in "mahal na mahal" (deeply loved).

 Examples of "Mahal" usage: